tatut/specql/docs/index.md

 consistent and have the same type in each table/view.

 Specql supports JOINs and can navigate them while querying.
-The third element in the table definition vector is a map of extra fields that are joined entitities.
+The third element in the table definition vector is a map of extra fields that are joined entities.
 The `specql.rel` namespace has helper functions for creating join definitions.
 Join specifications have three
 parameters: column in this table, the table to join, the column in the joined table.